 3 Copyright

-You acknowledge that all materials on the Site and the Service, including the Site’s and Service’s design, graphics, text, sounds, pictures, software, modalities of operation, and other files, as well as the selection and arrangement thereof (collectively, “Materials”), are the property of Pulsify and are subject to and protected by United States and international copyright and other intellectual property laws and rights.
+You acknowledge that all materials on the Site and the Service, including the Site’s and Service’s design, graphics, text, sounds, pictures, software, modalities of operation, and other files, as well as the selection and arrangement thereof (collectively, “Materials”), are the property of Pulsify and are subject to and protected by the United States and international copyright and other intellectual property laws and rights.
 All rights to Materials not expressly granted in this Agreement are reserved to their respective intellectual property rights owners.
 Except as expressly authorized by this Agreement or on the Site, you may not copy, reproduce, distribute, republish, download, perform, display, post, transmit, exploit, create derivative works or otherwise use any of the Materials in any form or by any means, without the prior written authorization of Company or the respective intellectual property rights owner.

 4 Rules of Use